DRUG AND ALCOHOL WITHDRAWAL MANAGEMENT

 Request a Confidential Callback

 When a person develops a physical alcohol dependence, their body requires the substance to function properly.
 As a result, withdrawal symptoms will typically begin within 6 to 24 hours after the last instance of alcohol consumption.
-The acute withdrawal symptoms associated with alcohol can persist for up to 10 days and encompass the following:
+The acute withdrawal symptoms associated with alcohol can persist for up to 10 days and can encompass the following:

 - Feelings of anxiety